redstrate/redstrate.com/content/blog/gentoo-fail2ban.md

 - Gentoo
 ---

-I have been transferring all of my websites and services from my Arch Docker setup to a baremetal Gentoo box, but got tripped up when setting up [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page).
+I have been transferring all of my websites and services from my Arch Docker setup to a bare-metal Gentoo box, but got tripped up when setting up [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page).
 <!--more-->